slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Any sufficiently advanced negligence is indistinguishable from malice.' -- Deb Chachra*
 > *'If you pick up a starving dog and make him prosperous he will not bite you.
 This is the principal difference between a dog and man.' -- Mark Twain*
-> *'Help a man who is in trouble and that man will remember you when he is in trouble again.' -- Paul Alexander* -->
+> *'Help a man who is in trouble and that man will remember you when he is in trouble again.' -- Paul Alexander*
+- human strenght is our ability to cooperate. heros are fictional stories. they are not real. they are a tool to improve our lives not to complicate it.
+- buy thing from your community. sell to outsiders. -- jewish mentality -->

 > *'Fools and wise folk are alike harmless.
 It is the half-wise and the half-foolish, who are the most dangerous.' -- Goethe*